codeclou/docker-atlassian-confluence-data-center/README.md

 # docker-atlassian-confluence-data-center

 Start an [Atlassian Confluence® Data Center](https://de.atlassian.com/enterprise/data-center) with Docker for local testing during plugin development.
 It starts a PostgreSQL Database, several Confluence® cluster nodes and Apache2 HTTPD as sticky session loadbalancer.
 The shared confluence-home is handled via a shared Docker volume.
+This is not meant to be used in production!

 Please choose the Confluence version you want to run: